This graph depicts the general interactions between college rankings and GPA and SAT/ACT scores.

 Lower Left Quadrant (Low College Ranking, Low GPA/Test Scores): Remember, there are more than 2,000 colleges across the United States that fall into this category.
 If you want to go to college, there is a college out there that wants you!
 This little bit of information can often be very helpful in ratcheting down the anxiety surrounding college admissions.

 Upper Left Quadrant (High College Ranking, Low GPA/Test Scores): This is where we find the majority of denials.
 If you're applying to a top-ranked school, it really helps to have competitive stats.
-If your GPA and SAT or ACT score aren't competitive with those of a school's typical applicants, you'll likely need to have another "hook."
+If your GPA and SAT or ACT score aren't competitive with those of a school's typical applicants (or it's a test-optional school), you'll very likely need to have another "hook."
 A hook is a trait that makes a student more desirable to a college, such as being a highly-recruited athlete, excellent musician, development case, debate champion, etc.

 Upper Right Quadrant (High College Ranking, High GPA/Test Scores): We often refer to the top 50 ranked colleges as "Ivy-Like."
 This term was coined by Deren Finks, former Dean of Admissions at Harvey Mudd College.
 We have found that this term is a useful reminder that it is roughly as difficult today to gain admittance to one of the top 50 colleges as it used to be to gain admittance to one of the Ivy League schools.
 If you are applying to schools in this quadrant, it really helps to have a GPA and SAT or ACT score that is in line with these schools' typical applicants.